About the FARMS Program

 Examples of commonly used BMPs include:

-- Soil moisture and weather station climate sensor telemetry
+- Remote irrigation zone controls and soil moisture and climate sensor telemetry

 FARMS is a public/private partnership developed by the District and the Florida Department of Agriculture and Consumer Services.